cryptoandcoffee/akashos/README.md

 ![image](https://github.com/cryptoandcoffee/akashos/assets/19512127/600c9ac4-a030-4391-99ec-18738a228897)

-Welcome to AkashOS, a revolutionary approach to becoming a provider on the Akash Network!
-Utilizing [Autoinstall](https://ubuntu.com/server/docs/install/autoinstall) and [cloud-init](https://cloudinit.readthedocs.io/en/latest/), AkashOS provides an unattended installation of Ubuntu Server and automatically establishes a Kubernetes cluster, configuring itself as an Akash provider.
+Welcome to AkashOS, an innovative solution designed for those aspiring to become a [provider](https://deploy.cloudmos.io/providers) within the [Akash Network](https://akash.network).
+By harnessing the capabilities of [Autoinstall](https://ubuntu.com/server/docs/install/autoinstall) and [cloud-init](https://cloudinit.readthedocs.io/en/latest/), AkashOS facilitates a seamless, unattended installation of Ubuntu Server.
+It not only establishes a Kubernetes cluster autonomously but also deploys Helm charts configuring the system as an Akash Network provider.

+Post-installation, users have the flexibility to configure the provider via a user-friendly Dashboard/GUI or through SSH, offering a versatile approach to provider configuration.
+The installation process has been meticulously refined to be as intuitive as possible for individuals aiming to join the Akash Network as providers.
+Users are required to answer a few straightforward questions during the installation, and AkashOS takes care of the rest, ensuring a smooth and easy setup experience.

 ## 🌟 Become a Provider with Ease!
 Embark on your journey as a provider with a minimal investment of 25 AKT, valued at $21 at the time of writing.
 Dive into a world of unlimited earning possibilities within the Akash Network!